Fed-CBS: A Heterogeneity-Aware Client Sampling Mechanism for Federated Learning via Class-Imbalance Reduction: Supplemental Experiment Settings and Results

 Similar to the experiment settings, in this experiment, we set 200 clients in total with a class-balanced global dataset.
 The non-IID data partition among clients is based on the settings of Dirichlet distribution parameterized by the concentration parameter $\alpha$ in \cite{Hsu2019MeasuringTE}.
 In each communication round, we uniformly and randomly set 30$\%$ of them (i.e., 60 clients) available and select 10 clients from those 60 available ones to participate in the training.

-As shown in Table \ref{appfig:figfmnist1}, our method successfully reduces the class-imbalance, since it achieve the lowest $QCID$ value compared with other client selection strategies.
-Our method outperforms the other three baseline methods and achieves comparable performance to the ideal setting where all the available clients are engaged into the training.
+As shown in Table \ref{appfig:figfmnist1}, our method successfully reduces the class-imbalance, since it achieves the lowest $QCID$ value compared with other client selection strategies.
+Our method outperforms the other three baseline methods and achieves comparable performance in the ideal setting where all the available clients are engaged in the training.
 As shown in Table \ref{app:tableqcid} and Figure \ref{appfig:figfmnist1}, our method can achieve faster and more stable convergence.
-It is worth noting that due to the inaccurate estimation of distribution and the weakness of greedy method discussed in Section \ref{sec:relatedwork}, the performance of Fed-cucb is much worse than ours.
+It is worth noting that due to the inaccurate estimation of distribution and the weakness of the greedy method discussed in Section \ref{sec:relatedwork}, the performance of Fed-cucb is much worse than ours.